ShadowNode/shadownode.github.io/content/server info/ranks.md

 ---
 Title: Ranks
 Author: Cosmic
-Contributors: Dnsmasq
+Contributors: Dnsmasq, LethalMrM
 ---

 ## Available Ranks

-On the server we have multiple ranks that you can [contribute](https://shop.shadownode.ca/) to acquire. \
+On the server we have multiple ranks that you can <a href="https://shop.shadownode.ca/" target="_blank">contribute</a> to acquire.

-The first few include some commands with many being useful and some fun ones included with a few. \
+The first few include some commands with many being useful and some fun ones included with a few.

-Each rank also has their own custom join/leave message. \
+Each rank also has their own custom join/leave message.

-Also every rank inherits the commands/features from the previous ranks.\
+Also, every rank inherits the commands/features from the previous ranks.
-Price of each rank is also located on the [contribute](https://shop.shadownode.ca/) page.
+Price of each rank is also located on the <a href="https://shop.shadownode.ca/" target="_blank">shop</a> page.

 {{% notice note %}}
 All ranks have access to their specific prefix in `/perks`. \